Make a Difference in a Minute

 How to submit poems

 You can submit a poem in written form, as an audio clip or as a video.
-This can be taken using a smartphone or any other recording device you have available.
+This can be taken using a smartphone or any other recording device you have available (use our 5 simple tips on how to film yourself).
 Remember, the Make a Difference in a Minute challenge is to create a poem that you can perform in a minute or under!

 A selection of poems will be chosen and showcased on our website.
 We will let you know if a poem is selected.